 5) Del Dotto Vineyards

 There is an old-fashioned charm to a vintage wine cellar.
 Connoisseurs can meander through the dusty racks to find hidden gems.
 It is a great contrast to the open terraces and modern wine tasting rooms.
 So, why not take this aesthetic experience even further and experience wine tasting in a cave.
 Don't worry, this isn't some caving expedition with protective gear, safety lines and a glass of Cabernet.
 This is a more high-end cave with Italian marble and chandeliers.
 It creates a uniquely beautiful space in which to taste some of the finest Napa Valley wine.
 This cave is part of the St. Helena Venetian Estate at Del Dotto Vineyards.

-The building looks just unassuming, although still pretty, on first impressions and then truly wows people when they head inside.
+The building looks just unassuming, although still pretty, on first impressions and then truly wows people when they head inside the tasting room.
 The Cave Experience and Barrel Tasting package lasts for 90 minutes and costs $75 per person.